mwchuan/PhDmodel/README.md

 * The self-consistent potential was extracted from TOB nanotransistor model and fitted using MATLAB curve fitting tool for fifth order polynomial.

-* Run using Synopsis HSPICE (Please keep all the SPICE file in the same folder)
+* Run using Synopsis HSPICE (please keep all the SPICE file in the same folder)

 * These codes are published mainly for thesis evaluation.